 Skype for Business: PSTN integration is possible through Enterprise Voice.
 Skype for Business calls can be made to external phone numbers, and vice versa.

 Microsoft Teams: PSTN integration is possible through Skype for Business \ Teams interoperability only.
 Direct PSTN integration is not available in Teams.

 Currently, Microsoft Teams is less stable and is less oriented for users who regularly contact people outside of their organization.
-However, functionality wise Teams has an upper hand on Skype for Business.
+Some of the features, especially in Conference Calling, that are extremely critical for most organizations are still not available.
+However, as an internal collaboration tool Teams has an upper hand on Skype for Business.